ix5/sx-docs/content/docs/structure.md

   [repo_update.sh](https://github.com/sonyxperiadev/repo_update)
   from sonyxperiadev for inspiration.
 - Use overlays instead of modifying android_frameworks_base
-- If you want to theme, it may be easier to create a magisk module than to recompile your whole build.
+- If you want to theme, it may be easier to create a magisk module or substratum theme than to recompile your whole build.
 Also look into Runtime Resource Overlays(RROs).